 The answer is twofold.
 No one challenged the Grapevine.
 No one ques-You might get lucky and see them tioned their evaluation process.
-Has worthy establishments.
-As their pow-beer and had some fun making a list of
+Has

-But let us not forget the part that They call it "The Blackout."
-Some were new rulers of Icelandic taste making. not able to handle it and barricaded But there is a sinister correlation bethemselves inside, refusing to let any- tween the success of a business and being mentioned in this magazine, thus Let's go back in time.
+But let us not forget the part that being mentioned in this magazine, thus Let's go back in time.
 The humble creating a silent agreement between all

 But no more, my friends.
-The revface.
-"But who are they to tell me any- to protect them.
-Am I a martyr, you ask?
-Your words, not mine.
+The rev-Your words, not mine.

-But if I can get you to open your eyes the must-visit travel destination.
-Move and read and enjoy this magazine for
+But if I can get you to open your eyes